mehmet-kozan/pdf-parse/README.md

 </div>
 <br />

 > **Contributing Note:** When opening an issue, please attach the relevant PDF file if possible.
 Providing the file will help us reproduce and resolve your issue more efficiently.
+For detailed guidelines on how to contribute, report bugs, or submit pull requests, see: [contributing to `pdf-parse`](https://github.com/mehmet-kozan/pdf-parse?tab=contributing-ov-file)

 ## Features
 - Supports Node.js and browsers
 - CommonJS and ESM support
+- Vulnerability and security info: [security policy](https://github.com/mehmet-kozan/pdf-parse?tab=security-ov-file)
 - Extract page text: `getText`
 - Extract embedded images: `getImage`
 - Render pages as images: `pageToImage`